Joël Gustave Nana Ngongang: Career with African LGBT organisations

-discrimination and abuse against lesbians, gay men, bisexual, andtransgender individuals.
+discrimination and abuse against lesbians, gay men, bisexual, and transgender individuals.

 Colonialism and an African voice

 Although much of his career was spent in West Africa, Nana's concerns extended to the whole continent of Africa.
 "As Africans, we feel the vestiges of the long European colonial presence in our continent," he said.
 "We feel them when other -- Western, European, 'international' -- LGBT organisations speak on our behalf and we are left unheard.
 Only Africans can speak for Africans."